-The WRX packs a turbocharged 2.0-liter boxer-four engine, which produces 268 hp and 258 lb-ft (Subaru also offers a WRX STI with a 2.5-liter, 305-hp engine).
-All-wheel drive allows the WRX to keep going when most other performance cars would be spinning off the road and into snow banks.
+The WRX packs a turbocharged 2.0-liter boxer-four engine, which produces 268 hp and 258 lb.-ft.
+(Subaru also offers a WRX STI with a 2.5-liter, 305-hp engine).
+All-wheel drive allows the WRX to keep going when most other performance cars would be spinning off the road and into snowbanks.
 Torque vectoring channels power side-to-side, helping to turn the car into corners.
 That’s something you’ll appreciate even on dry pavement.

 All-wheel drive isn’t the only thing that makes the WRX a practical choice.
 Underneath the boy-racer hood scoop and quad exhaust tips, it’s still a practical four-door sedan.
 A reasonably sized interior and trunk, as well as good road manners, make the WRX a performance car you’ll actually want to use every day.

-Why should you buy this: It’s a family SUV for the Rubicon Trail.
+Why you should buy this: It’s a family SUV for the Rubicon Trail.

-Who’s it for: Outdoorsy types.
+Who it’s for: Outdoorsy types.

-How much will it cost: $30,595+
+How much it will cost: $36,220+ (4×4)

 Why we picked the Jeep Grand Cherokee: